Electronic Turn Signal

 Remove the Turn Signal Arm

 Insert the Turn signal arm and check operation for any binding and you will have a distinct LEFT, RIGHT and CENTER.
 If you don’t, stop at this point to find out.
 Your bushing may have fallen out of place or the spring may have fallen down.
+If something does not feel right or is binding, rinse and repeat.

 Frequently asked questions: